 Millions of people will come together this autumn to celebrate one of the most significant festivals in Indian culture - Diwali.

-To celebrate this colourful holiday, families often make special decorations, light candles, play games, eat Indian sweets and give gifts.
-For Bristol-based Indian restaurateur Romy Gill, who grew up in a small town in West Bengal, Burnpur, the celebratory festival is all about a "sense of togetherness and sharing food".
+To celebrate this colourful holiday, families often make special decorations, light candles, play games, eat incredible sweets and give gifts.
+For Bristol-based Indian restaurateur Romy Gill, who grew up in a small town in West Bengal, Burnpur, the celebratory festival is all about a "sense of togetherness and sharing food."

 What does Diwali mean to you?